German weapons exports hit record with bumper Egypt sales | DW | 18.01.2022

 Stricter export controls planned

-The economy ministry, which has been led by Green Party co-leader Robert Habeck since December, said the previous grand coalition government of Social Democrats and former Chancellor Angela Merkel's conservatives was principally responsible.
+The Economy Ministry, which has been led by Green Party co-leader Robert Habeck since December, said the previous grand coalition government of the Social Democrats and Chancellor Angela Merkel's conservatives was principally responsible.

-"This federal government sees a restrictive approach to arms exports and will, in accordance with the guiding principles in the coalition agreement, develop an export control law," it said in a statement alongside the figures.
+"This federal government sees a restrictive approach to arms exports and will, in accordance with the guiding principles in the coalition agreement, develop an export control law," the ministry said in a statement alongside the figures.

-Since the new government took office on December 8, licenses worth some €309 million euros have been granted.
+Since the new government took office on December 8, licenses worth about €309 million euros have been granted.

 Last-minute granting of licenses